krestjaninoff/speech-recognizer/README.md

 ~~At the moment I'm working (sometimes) on implementing the basis (framework) of the application.
 It is supposed to be a lightweight console application which can recognize the limited dictionary by MFCC / DTW.~~

-The second step is integration the C++ library into the Java/Android application.
-Just because I do believe that mobile technologies need this stuff more than console computers.
+~~The next step is replacing DTW solution (which is a temporary stub) with HHM.
+This should increase recognition quality and make this project... finished? :)~~

-Final step is replacing DTW solution (which is a temporary stub) with HHM.
-This should increase recognition quality and make this project... finished? :)
+Project is unfinished and moved into archive.

 Command line